Table of Contents

 Hemostasis or haemostasis is a process which causes bleeding to stop, meaning to keep blood within a damaged blood vessel (the opposite of hemostasis is hemorrhage).
-It balances Vata and Pitta dosha in body.
+It balances Vata and Pitta dosha in the body.

-Here is given more about this medicine, such as indication/therapeutic uses, composition and dosage.
+Here is given more about this medicine, such as indication/therapeutic uses, composition, and dosage.

 Key Ingredients of Raktastambhak Tablet

 - Shuddha Laksha 100 mg

 - Mocharasa Extract of Bombax malabaricum 100 mg